ConnorWon/PokemonGame/README.md

 ***Explanation:***

 Initial Adding of Pokemon to the Pokedex
-- occurs because when loading saved data my application has to re-add all the Pokemon in the saved Pokedex back into an in application Pokedex through the addPokemonToPokedex method in the Pokedex class, and this method includes a call to logEvent to log the event of adding a Pokemon to the Pokedex
+- occurs because when loading saved data, my application has to re-add all the Pokemon in the saved Pokedex back into an in application Pokedex through the addPokemonToPokedex method in the Pokedex class, and this method includes a call to logEvent to log the event of adding a Pokemon to the Pokedex

 Initial Adding of Pokemon to the user's (Connor's) team
-- occurs because when loading saved data my application has to re-add all the Pokemon in the saved User's team back into the in application user's team through the addTeamMember method in the trainer class, and this method includes a call to logEvent to log the event of adding a Pokemon to a trainer's team
+- occurs because when loading saved data, my application has to re-add all the Pokemon in the saved User's team back into the in application user's team through the addTeamMember method in the trainer class, and this method includes a call to logEvent to log the event of adding a Pokemon to a trainer's team

 ## Phase 4: Task 3
 **Create an abstract class for the Pokemon and BattlingPokemon classes**
-- Reason: there is quite a bit of shared code between the Pokemon and BattlingPokemon classes
+- Reason: there is quite a bit of shared code between the Pokemon and BattlingPokemon classes, so by extracting an abstract class for the duplicated code I can improve coupling within the application

-- Refactoring Steps:
-  1. create an abstract class called Pokemon to put the shared code into
-  2. rename the current Pokemon class to PokedexPokemon
-  3. have both BattlingPokemon and PokedexPokemon extend the newly created Pokemon abstract class
+**Refactor the Pokedex class so it follows the Singleton Design Pattern**
+- Reason: my application only ever instantiates one Pokedex object during its run time and currently, in order for each of my GUI classes to access the Pokedex, the Pokedex object has to be passed between the GUI classes and stored as a field in each class.
+Also, the BattleGameGUI class doesn't even make use of the Pokedex.
+So, by making the Pokedex class follow the Singleton Pattern, I can improve coupling in the application as I can eliminate unnecessary associations and dependencies between classes.